mongodb/genny/README.md

     ..
 ```

+**IDEs and Whatnot**

 We follow CMake and C++17 best-practices so anything that doesn't work
 via "normal means" is probably a bug.

 We support using CLion and any conventional editors or IDEs (VSCode,
 emacs, vim, etc.).
+Before doing anything cute (see
+[CONTRIBUTING.md](./CONTRIBUTING.md)), please do due-diligence to ensure
+it's not going to make common editing environments go wonky.

 Code Style and Limitations
 ---------------------------